PreritO/fa2020-backend-takehome/README.md

 # Founders Fall 2020 Backend Takehome
+## This is a submission by Prerit Oberai

 Scrape a local dataset of employee data and return the processed data at an endpoint using Python and Flask.